An Introduction to the Velebit Hiking Trail (Velebitski Planinarski Put)

 The nature trail ends a few hundred meters before the parking lot and rejoins the road.
 My jaw dropped as I looked around in wonder.
 Enormous karst cliffs towered dramatically above me as I entered into the Paklenica river canyon.
 This just kept getting better and better.

-After leaving the parking lot, the trail continues into the Paklenica river canyon.
 Several facilities are grouped together near the parking lot including souvenir shops, restrooms, and a museum.
 I imagine that these must serve hordes of visitors in the summer months.
-All were deserted now, with the exception of one shop selling umbrellas.
+All were deserted during my visit in November, with the exception of one shop selling umbrellas.
 Thankfully the restrooms were still open.

 From here the trail climbs through the narrowest part of the canyon, crossing over the Paklenica river several times.
 The river was swollen from the recent rains and rushed powerfully along the river bed, almost gushing over its stone bridges.